 Academy Officers and Regular Directors Begin Terms

-WASHINGTON—The American Academy of Actuaries is pleased to announce the start of the terms of five officers and four regular directors serving on its Board of Directors.
-Their terms began at the close of the Annual Meeting of the members of the Academy today in Washington.
+WASHINGTON—The American Academy of Actuaries is pleased to announce five officers and four regular directors serving on its Board of Directors who began their terms today at the close of the Academy’s first-ever virtual Annual Meeting of Members.

-Cathy Murphy-Barron of New York City began a one-year term as Academy secretary-treasurer.
-Murphy-Barron is a former vice president, health, of the Academy and is chairperson of the Research Committee and Medicare Subcommittee.
+Catherine Murphy-Barron of New York City began a second one-year term as Academy secretary-treasurer.
+Murphy-Barron is a former Academy vice president, health.

-The officers were elected by the Board of Directors at the Board’s annual meeting on Sept.
-25, 2019.
+The five officers were elected by the Academy Board of Directors at the Board’s annual meeting on Oct.
+15, 2020.

 For more information on the Academy, please visit www.actuary.org.

 The American Academy of Actuaries is a 19,500-member professional association whose mission is to serve the public and the U.S. actuarial profession.
 For more than 50 years, the Academy has assisted public policymakers on all levels by providing leadership, objective expertise, and actuarial advice on risk and financial security issues.
 The Academy also sets qualification, practice, and professionalism standards for actuaries in the United States.